 When the Department advertises a project, the Resident Engineer and the Project Supervisor may receive calls from potential bidders with questions about the Project Plans, Special Provisions, and other contract requirements.
 The Special Provisions will contain extra requirements for Federal Aid projects.
-During the advertisement the Field Office should register and download the contract documents and any addendums from the ADOT Contracts and Specifications website for distribution to other project stakeholders, ie RME, RTE or local agencies.
+After careful review of all the contract documents, the Resident Engineer and Project Supervisor should answer questions with the intent of clarifying what is contained in the contract.
+The Resident Engineer and the Project Supervisor should not change or modify the contract requirements without a contract addendum.